ibm-cloud-docs/watson-assistant/publish-deploy-overview.md

 - **Content**: The conversation logic and words that are used to respond to your customer.
 Content is required for every assistant.
 - **Channels**: The location where your assistant interacts with your customers, such as the web chat interface on your website.
 At least one channel is required for every assistant.
-- **Extensions**: Add-ons to the end experience that help solve specific customer problems, for example, searching existing help content.
+- **Extensions**: Add-ons to the end experience that help solve specific customer problems (for example, searching existing help content).

 In general, you follow this high-level process throughout the life of your assistant: